top of page

 So let me sum up the trip for you with a list of must-see places!

-From Dubai, I flew direct with Fly Dubai.
+From Dubai, I flew directly with Fly Dubai.

-You can no longer get visa on arrival.
+You can no longer get a visa on arrival.
 You will need a visa.
 You can apply for this yourself.
+Armenia visa for Indians requires applying in advance.
 Heads up - sometimes, you could be rejected if you have an Indian passport.
 The agency I went with applied for me.
 You can directly apply for it here too.

 Everyone is helpful and fluent in English.